Political Science Major, B.A.

 If the proposal is acceptable, students continue their thesis research in the senior year under the supervision of the honors director and a faculty advisor in POLI 692H and POLI 693H.
 A maximum of two honors thesis courses can count as elective credit in the major.
 Upon successful completion of the program, which includes an oral defense of the thesis, students are awarded a degree with honors or with highest honors in political science.

 To be admitted to the honors program, students must have at least a 3.3 overall grade point average and a 3.5 in political science courses.
 They should have completed at least four courses in the major.
-Students interested in participating in the honors program should apply by October 15 of their junior year.
+Students interested in participating in the honors program apply in the fall of their junior year when applications are requested.
 For further information on the honors program, please consult the department's website.

 High-Impact/Experiential Education